lukasroegner/homebridge-dyson-pure-cool/README.md

 **isAutoModeEnabled**: If set to `true`, a switch is exposed for the auto mode.
 Defaults to `false`.

 **isJetFocusEnabled**: If set to `true`, a switch is exposed for the jet focus.
-DP01, TP02 and HP02 are not supported.
+Only for supported devices.
 Defaults to `false`.

 **isContinuousMonitoringEnabled**: If set to `true`, a switch is exposed for the continuous monitoring.
 Defaults to `false`.

 **isTemperatureSensorEnabled**: If set to `true`, a separate temperature sensor is exposed.
-Only used for non-heating devices.
+Only used for non-heating, supported devices.
 If set to `false`, the temperature is added as characteristic to the air purifier (does not show up in the Apple Home app).
 Defaults to `false`.

 **isTemperatureIgnored**: If set to `true`, the temperature measurement is completely ignored and not exposed.
 Can only used for non-heating devices.
 Defaults to `false`.

 **temperatureOffset**: Negatively or positively offset the value reported by the temperature sensor before exposing it to HomeKit.
 Provide the value in degree Celsius.

 **isHumiditySensorEnabled**: If set to `true`, a separate humidity sensor is exposed.
+Only used for supported devices.
 If set to `false`, the humidity is added as characteristic to the air purifier (supported in the Apple Home app).
 Defaults to `false`.

 **isHumidityIgnored**: If set to `true`, the humidity measurement is completely ignored and not exposed.
 Can only used for non-humidifier devices.
 Defaults to `false`.